smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * movies/shows: MaxCLL/MaxFALL = static metadata values from mastering data (conservative, fixed for entire title)
 * games: HDR tone mapping is variable/dynamic, not bound to static MaxCLL/MaxFALL the values can shift in real time
 * games can override max nits
+* higher UI values can fix tonemapping in complex UI elements like maps in games (450+ nits values)
+* HDR is about contrast and color space
 #
 * HDR adds a little latency
 * use Video > Adjust video image settings > RTX video enhancement > super resolution/high dynamic range to enhance content
 * put ICC Profiles in here press <kbd>⊞ Win+R</kbd> type %SystemDrive%Windows/System32/spool/drivers/color
 * find manufactures icc profile they are for SDR or just use windows default
+* search for sRGB to Gamma 2.2 to test aswell it actually does something to SDR
+* cables, make sure you have proper cables
+* ABL (Automatic Brightness Limiter) is a thing
 ---
 ---
 ---
 ## 🟩 audio:
-* set bits to 24 or 32bits and 48kHz or 96kHz (i use 24/96kHz i hear the extra points in 96kHz)
+* set to 32 bit (avoids truncation/dither/conversion step) 24khz is fine, and 48kHz or match kHz of the content you are listening to
 * bits is dynamic range to noise floor and sample rate is time points of a wave signal (Bits = vertical resolution, Sample rate = horizontal resolution)
+* Exclusive Mode: always use exclusive mode on DAC/AMP/SOUNDCARD (unless you have problems with capture cards or something)
+* Exclusive Mode: Uncheck on microphone multitasking (OBS/Discord/games/etc) unless you are studio recording and need less latency ect.
-* Exclusive Mode: Uncheck for multitasking (OBS/Discord/games/etc).
-Check for audiophile music listening or studio recording (bit‑perfect)
+* Exclusive Mode: again check for audiophile music listening or studio recording (bit‑perfect)
+* Exclusive Mode: think of it as switching modes: streaming mode (shared) vs listening mode (exclusive)
 * keep all audio windows/games at 100% until the last stage (DAC/AMP/soundcard software) for audiophile/bit perfect sound
 * audio path: Audio decoding → Resampling (Windows) → DAC (Hardware) → Your ears
 * use surround sound > HTRF > (for games/movies/shows) and stereo is best for most music